Delivery Home Delivery

 OUR POLICIES

-Everyone who works for Graham’s Dairies Limited will be obliged to sign and comply with the modern slavery policy.
+Everyone who works for Graham’s Dairies Limited will be obliged to comply with the modern slavery policy.
 All our suppliers will be required to accept contractual obligations to comply with our Supplier Code of Conduct and to oblige suppliers who supply them with goods/services to do so.
+Our Managing Director has overall responsibility for our policies relating to ethics and conduct and is also responsible for the implementation, management, and day-to-day operation of such policies.

 RISK MONITORING & COMPLIANCE